-We set out to provide the children with the mathematical principles, methods and skills which they need to use in everyday life.
+We use the Mastery Approach to teach the Mathematics Curriculum.
+It is an inclusive approach whereby children develop their mathematical fluency with an emphasis on promoting multiple methods of solving a problem, building self-confidence and resilience.
 We aim to make maths learning fun, as we recognise the importance of helping children to develop a positive attitude towards this subject.
-We teach in many different ways using practical equipment, discussion and investigation.
 Mathematics is taught as a subject in its own right and is also integrated into other areas of the curriculum.